 Arne Maynard Garden Design

 Designer Tricia Guild recently described Arne Maynard as ‘one of the finest garden designers working today’.
-His romantic gardens nestle around historic houses, creating a timeless feel with structural designs, pleached trees and strong-shaped topiary mixed with soft planting of lavender and roses.
-Mr Maynard is also an author, lecturer and expert plantsman.
+His romantic gardens nestle around historic houses, creating a timeless feel with structural designs, pleached trees and strong-shaped topiary, mixed with soft plantings of lavender and roses.
+Mr Maynard is a lecturer, the author of several books and an expert plantsman.

 020–7689 8100; www.arnemaynard.com

 Wiltshire-based landscape architect Balston Agius is run by experienced designers Michael Balston and Marie-Louise Agius, who work both nationally and internationally, offering a broad range of services and expertise.
 Their practice specialises in land works, creating completely new estates that incorporate wildflower meadows, lakes and walkways, as well as woodlands and copses.

 01380 848181; www.balstonagius.co.uk